circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 5. Enter your commit message in the text field.
 6. Select the "Push to remote" option (if your project is managed with Git).
 7. Click the Commit Files button.
      A new `.xcscheme` file is located in the `xcshareddata/xcschemes` folder under your Xcode project.
 8. Commit this file to your git repository so that CircleCI can access it.

 Simple projects should run with minimal configuration.
 You can find an example of a minimal config in the
 [iOS Project Tutorial]({{ site.baseurl }}/2.0/ios-tutorial/).

-# Recommended setup
+# Best Practices

-In addition to the basic setup steps, the recommended setup includes downloading CocoaPods specs from the CircleCI mirror (up to 70% faster) and linting the Swift code together with the `build-and-test` job:
+In addition to the basic setup steps, it is best practice to include downloading CocoaPods specs from the CircleCI mirror (up to 70% faster) and linting the Swift code together with the `build-and-test` job: